-- 1. Log on to the Forcepoint Security Manager and select the Email Security module. - 2.
+- 1. Log on to the Forcepoint Security Manager, hover over the Forcepoint logo at the top of the Forcepoint header and then select Email from the drop-down list - 2.
 Navigate to the Settings > General > Data Security page. - 3.
-If the status is "unregistered," enter the IP address of the management server in the field provided, and click Register. - 4.
-Switch to the Data Security module of the Security Manager. - 5.
-Go to the Main > Policy Management > DLP Policies > Email DLP Policy page.
-A quick-start email data loss prevention (DLP) policy is provided. - 6.
+If the status is "unregistered", enter the IP address of the management server in the field provided, and click Register. - 4.
+Hover over the Forcepoint logo at the top of the Forcepoint header and select Data from the drop-down list to switch to the Data Security module. - 5.
+Navigate to the Main > Policy Management > DLP Policies > Email DLP Policy page to configure the quick-start email DLP policy. - 6.
 On the Outbound tab, select and enable the attributes to monitor in outgoing email messages-for example, attachment type-and configure properties for those attributes.
 See Configuring outbound and inbound email DLP attributes, page 119. - 7.
 On the Inbound tab, select and enable the attributes to monitor inbound email messages-for example, questionable images-and configure properties for those attributes.